Editorial Review

 How to Stay Compliant as a Peptide Researcher

-Supplier Verification: Source peptides exclusively from suppliers who provide batch-specific Certificates of Analysis with HPLC purity data, mass spectrometry identity confirmation, and endotoxin testing for injectable-grade products.
 Avoid suppliers who make therapeutic claims or market peptides for human consumption.
-Verify that suppliers maintain DEA registration where required and comply with state-level regulations in the relevant jurisdiction.
+Verify that suppliers maintain DEA registration where required and follow state-level regulations.

 Important Disclaimer — For Research Use Only